 #Frequently Asked Questions

-Error 0x80240031 means Windows Update failed to install an update due to corrupted files, driver conflicts, or software interference.
-It’s most common during major feature updates.
+Windows Update failed to install an update.
+Corrupted files, driver conflicts, or software interference are the usual culprits.

-Not recommended.
-Security updates are critical.
-If a specific update keeps failing, wait a few days for Microsoft to release a fixed version, then try again.
+Don’t.
+Security updates patch known vulnerabilities.
+If one specific KB number keeps failing, wait a few days for Microsoft to release a corrected version, then try again.